mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 **Launch tModLoader Manually**
 Sometimes launching manually can bypass certain launch issues.
 Open up the [tModLoader install folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install) and double click on "start-tModLoaderServer.bat".
 If this works, you should still try to fix the issue through other steps here or in [tModLoader Support](#tmodLoader-support) since launching this way is inconvenient.

+If, when you try this, an error message shows "Windows cannot find '[InstallFolderHere]/start-tModLoader.bat'.
+Make sure you typed the name correctly, and then try again.", then somehow your Windows has been corrupted and has a bad file association for `.bat` files.
+This issue will prevent your computer from running any `.bat` file, which might affect other programs, so it would be good to fix.
+Users have reported that following the steps in [this article](https://www.winhelponline.com/blog/bat-files-do-not-run-when-double-clicked-fix-association/) have worked for them.

 **Fresh Install**
 Follow the [Fresh Install](#fresh-install) and [Fresh Install Terraria](#fresh-install-terraria) steps.
 This may seem like a lot of effort but it solves a large portion of issues.